Wamphyre/BeastNgine/README.md

 13 - You can install wordpress inside a directory on public_html with the autowordpress.sh script

-14 - You can make backups, with the backup_creator.sh script
+14 - You can make backups of your Wordpress (with sql database included), with the backup_creator.sh script